reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 ### Estimated Duration: 120 minutes

+## Lab Overview

+In this lab, you will set up and configure a simulated IoT environment using Azure IoT Hub.
+You will start by preparing your environment and reviewing code for sending and receiving telemetry data.
+Next, you’ll complete a backend application to receive this telemetry and implement functionality to invoke a direct method for controlling a simulated fan.
+Finally, you'll enable and test Device Twin functionality to synchronize device properties and settings.
+This exercise includes working with Visual Studio Code to manage code and configurations, running applications, and verifying functionality through terminal outputs.

 ## Lab Scenario

 Contoso is proud of its award-winning cheeses and is careful to maintain the perfect temperature and humidity during the entire manufacturing process, but conditions during the aging process have always received special attention.